E-mail addresses of Competition Secretaries are :-

 It is the members’ responsibility to ensure that entries arrive in the possession of the appropriate Competition Secretary or their deputy in good time, and in compliance with all of the specific competition rules.

-11.1 Print Format
+11.1 Print format

 The intention is to give the judges as little clue as possible as to who the author is.
 To this end we look to make the entry format as uniform as possible.

-For competitions to be judged in the hall, all prints must:
+For competitions to be judged in the hall all prints must:

 a) Contain a Title in the top left-hand corner on the reverse side of the mount.

-b) Be mounted on Card preferably backed but not using masking tape.
+b) Be mounted on card, preferably backed but not using masking tape.

 All prints that have been entered for a competition should be collected within a reasonable time after the competition.

-11.2 Projected Digital Images (PDIs) Format
+11.2 Projected Digital Images (PDI’s) format

-There is a separate “How to” guide for producing these images on the WADCC website.
+There is a separate ‘How to’ guide for producing these images on the WDCC website.
+To summarise, the requirements for the images are:

-a) Must be “Jpeg” format, in sRGB colour space and with a title not exceeding 35 characters (excluding competition number, but including spaces).
+a) Must be ‘Jpeg’ format, in sRGB colour space and with a title not exceeding 35 characters (excluding competition number, but including spaces).

 In the Description section Title Field add the Image Title (no members Competition Number)